raveenaaa/Deployment/README.md

 # Deployment

 In this workshop, we'll cover the basics of setting up a barebone deployment pipeline, in support of a green-blue deployment strategy.
+Concepts covered include green-blue deployment, automatic failover, feature flags, and data migration.

 *TODO:* Diagram for pipeline.